HTTP Server for Streaming to Android TV

 simple script to autostart at boot time.

-Addendum 2021-06-13: Decided to add authorisation for port 80 in the script, so that the shortcuts on the Android devices would work
+Addendum 2021-06-13: Decided to change authorisation to port 80 in the script, so that the shortcuts on the Android devices would work

 also with Windows Servers.